Cravenius/frequent-itemset-mining-web-app/README.md

 - HTML
 - CSS
 - Javascript
-- Jquery
+- Jquery DataTable
 - Python
 - Flask
 - Material Design Bootstrap 5

-For demo only:
-- Currently im only implemented the apriori algorithm

-To-do list:
-- Using other mining algorithms
-- Generate rules
-- Generate multiple datatables (result from different algorithm)
-- Display is broken when datatable is used to render more than 10 entries

-# How to use
+# Installation & How to use

-Disclaimer: Other parameter is not yet implemented

 Steps:
 - Download the dataset and the project